Robert Felix Memorial Scholarship Program

 Criteria for Selection

-Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees for final approval at or before the Summer Board Meeting and will be announced within 30 days of their decision.
+Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees for final approval at or before the May Board Meeting and will be announced within two weeks days of their decision.

 Applications will be scored on the following scale: